ariejan/firefly/README.md

 # Getting started

-Trying out Firefly is pretty straightforward.
-You will need to have Ruby (2.2 or better) installed.
+Firefly is a modern ruby web application.
+The following you will need:

+ * Ruby 2.2 or 2.3, we suggest using [rbenv](https://github.com/rbenv/rbenv)
+ * Redis, see your system's package manager
+ * Foreman, `gem install foreman`

 ## Get Firefly 2